ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 [60:32] But we must insure that it's transparent, verifiable, no conflict of interest, and we can settle in real time.
 [60:40] If so, I'm there.
 Great.
 [60:43] Well, that sounds like some pretty specific and I hope achievable requirements for a solution for 88i to move to the blockchain.
-[60:55] Do you have any final comments, Ryan?
+[60:55] Do you have any final comments, Rion?
 Yeah.
 [60:59] So this is basically just the kickoff to working together with 88i and Rodrigo with the incubator.
 We'd like to help him build on Dash platform, whatever his business needs are.
 [61:11] We don't question them.
 He has a business need.
 [61:13] We just help with the technical solution.
 This was basically just the kickoff to show we have a real customer here who has a real